DC23/trellabit.net/README.md

 This project has been tested on the following platforms:

 * Visual Studio 2015 Community Edition, on both Windows 10 and Windows 7.
-* Linux with Monodevelop X.X.
+* Linux with Monodevelop 4.X.